cyang019/dnpsoup/README.md

 # dnpsoup

-> A Dynamic Nuclear Polarization Simulation Program
+> Dynamic Nuclear Polarization Simulation Optimized with Unified Propagation

-Simulate polarization enhancement on nuclei(s) due to the presence of electron(s) and electromagnetic radiations, with or without Magic Angle Spinning (MAS).
+Simulates polarization enhancement on nuclei(s) due to the presence of electron(s) and EM radiations, with or without Magic Angle Spinning (MAS).

 ### Download